littensy/charm/README.md

 The `onCleanup` function binds the callback to the currently running effect or effect scope.
 Multiple cleanup functions can be bound to the same effect.

-If there is no active effect, a warning is logged, unless `failSilently` is set to `true`.
+Unless `failSilently` is set to `true`, this function will emit a warning if there is no active effect or scope.

 ```luau
 local dispose = effectScope(function()